 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Storm chasing roundup for April 18 - May 2
+Storm observing roundup for April 18 - May 2

 Another setback in the Arch lightning strike saga, but this night's shoot still manages to yield an interesting image.
-Chase log >
+Event log >

 April 27: Shallow convection near Highland, IL